x2py/blog_xtopy/content/posts/Selecting rows and columns in pandas.md

 ## Exotic ways of  selecting columns
 Now this may not be your everyday use case but I still mention it here for reference.
 I use it every once in a while and always forget how it works.
 When it works, it works and you wonder why you didn't know this existed.

+#### Select the columns if the rows meet a certain condition
 ```python
 df.loc[:,[(df[col].mean() > 7) for col in df.columns]]

 ```
 In this we use this thing called `list comprehension` where we generate a list of columns that meet a certain condition.

+## Wrapping up
+I hope these techniques were insightful and more than that, you use them in some project soon.
+I am always on the look out to improve my game, if you think you have something to add-- either a whole new technique or changes to an existing bit of code, please hit me up on Github or Twitter at @thisallwyn.
+You can also join my telegram Channel to interact with other Pythonistas and extend the conversation there 😄